diegoferigo/ign-gazebo/tutorials/migrating_ardupilot_plugin.md

 param = controlSDF->Get("vel_d_gain", control.pid.GetDGain()).first;
 ```

-In the new code, the `Get` prefix is gone (perhaps the old methods could stick
+In the new code, the `Get` prefix is gone:
-around and be deprecated instead of removed?):

 ```cpp
 // NEW
 param = controlSDF->Get("vel_p_gain", control.pid.PGain()).first;
 param = controlSDF->Get("vel_i_gain", control.pid.IGain()).first;
 param = controlSDF->Get("vel_d_gain", control.pid.DGain()).first;
 ```

+**Suggestion**: Perhaps the old methods could stick around and be deprecated
+instead of removed?

 The old code does a bunch of lookups to get a pointer to the IMU sensor.
 In the
 new code, we just store the name of the sensors from the user-supplied SDF